If you would like to get involved in any of these ministries, please contact the Parish Administrator, Fr Noel Kehoe

 Baptism is the first sacrament of initiation.
 With a view to helping parents and godparents to appreciate the significance of this sacrament, preparatory meetings are conducted by the baptism team on the 1st and 3rd Tuesday of each month.

 This group plays its role at our weekend Masses.
-They have a meeting every Saturday at 11am in the Parish Room.
+They have a meeting every first Saturday of the month at 11am in St Gerard’s Hall.
 New members, boys or girls who have already made their first holy communion, are always welcome.
 Please contact reception if interested.

 You are familiar with this group who generously give of their time to take up the collection at the weekend Masses and, of course, during the Solemn Novena.
 Some collectors have been giving long and faithful service to St Joseph’s and there are also some new members in the group.

 The church needs to be kept clean and tidy.
 Every Tuesday evening one of the six teams takes its turn at cleaning the church.
 They also clean the church after the last session every night of the Solemn Novena.
 This is a hidden but very important service to the community.

 This is a group of people who together with the priests of the Parish plans, reviews and seeks ways to progress the work of evangelization.
 The Pastoral Plan of the Archdiocese is a source of both inspiration and challenge for the council.
 The members of the council are Pat Sheridan, Julie Bellew, Pat McCabe, Kathleen McCabe, Kitty Warnock, Louise Pepper, Ray McGuinness, Nicholas McCourt, Sarah Connolly, Colletta Dalikeni and Maureen McArdle.